Release Year: 1988

 Metal Hurlant allowed the authors and artists to explore whatever extreme tickled their fancy, which meant frequent nudity and irreverent material.
 It gained a substantial readership and became an incubator for many of the great science fiction comic artists and writers, including not just co-founder Moebius, but also Alejandro Jodorowsky (best known as the film maker behind El Topo, Holy Mountain, and Santa Sangre) and Enki Bilal, whose Nikopol series served as the basis for the ambitious but ultimately disappointing sci-fi film Immortel AD VITAM.
 Shortly after Metal Hurlant‘s launch, the publisher of The National Lampoon in the United States — then considered on the very cutting edge of published comedy and satire — was looking for new material to add to the portfolio.
 In the slush pile of hopefuls was a copy of Metal Hurlant that attracted more attention than the other submissions.
 While in France looking to license a French language version of The National Lampoon, publisher Len Mogel met with the minds behind Les Humanoides Associes.
 The result of the meeting was the licensing of Metal Hurlant for distribution in the United States, under the translated title Heavy Metal.

-Beneath the obvious shock aspects — which may have only been shocking by American moral standards (sexuality and nudity, be it tasteful or juvenile, is still more unforgivable than violence in this country) — Metal Hurlant and Heavy Metal really plumbed the farthest reaches of the imagination of the creators’ and their ability to dream up bizarre alien worlds and societies.
+Beneath the obvious shock aspects, Metal Hurlant and Heavy Metal really plumbed the farthest reaches of the imagination of the creators’ and their ability to dream up bizarre alien worlds and societies.
 Sometimes they were silly.
 Frequently they were childish.
 But every now and then they were also absolutely wondrous.
 Unfettered by the budgetary restrictions one would face trying to create vast and psychedelic alien landscapes in film, comic artists could really go batshit insane.

-Over the years, when opportunity allowed, I would sneak whatever peeks I could at Heavy Metal, both for the expansive imagination as well as, admittedly, the cheap titillation.
+Over the years, when opportunity allowed, I would sneak whatever peeks I could at Heavy Metal, both for the expansive imagination as well as, admittedly, the titillation.
 It wasn’t until I was sixteen and able to venture out on my own that I bought my first issue — Fall 1988, featuring among other things my first exposure to the artwork of Italian erotica cartoonist Guido Crepax.
 That was a stressful purchase, let me tell you.
 What if the clerk, a dour looking older woman, knew what I was trying to buy?
 What if she happen to flip through it directly to something like the illustration of Crepax’ Valentina nude and straddling a chair?
-With trembling hand I decided to go for it, consequences be damned, and when my purchase went through without a hitch I sprinted with glee to my car, vowing to start buying all sorts of dirty stuff.
+With trembling hand I decided to go for it, consequences be damned, and when my purchase went through without a hitch I sprinted with glee to my car, vowing to start buying all sorts of dirty stuff. it’s one of the only goals of my youth I actually fulfilled.

 Around that same time, I was ingesting a steady diet of Night Flight, the late-night weekend compilation show that used to air on The USA Network and about which I’ve told countless stories on this site and elsewhere.
 Usually, though, it’s a framework for the day I discovered punk rock thanks to their fondness for Dead Kennedys and Bad Brains videos, but also because part of the programming was to air a feature film or two, and that’s when I saw Another State of Mind — a documentary about punk bands Youth Brigade, Social Distortion, and to a slightly lesser extent, Minor Threat.
 But that was hardly the only favor the all-night-long programming block offered me.
 They played experimental shorts and weird feature length films.
 One night, near the tail-end of their seemingly endless (which was welcome) night of putting bizarre stuff on the television screen in our basement, I caught the animated French science fiction film Fantastic Planet.